Your Virtual Green Tea House

 90-350ppm

-A flavonoid called rutin.
-The amount of Vitamin P in spring for first flush tea is lower (340mg per 100g) while the summer tea content is higher (415mg per 100g).Bancha contains a high level.
+A type of flavonoid known as rutin.
+The amount of Vitamin P in spring for first flush tea is lower 340mg per 100g while the summer tea content is higher 415mg per 100g.
+Bancha, in particular, contains

 Color: